jingzbu/TAHTIID/README.md

 ======

 TAHTIID is short for Threshold Approximation for Hoeffding Test under I.I.D.
 Assumption.
-The main theoretical result that we apply in this package is [J. Unnikrishnan and D. Huang](http://lcav.epfl.ch/files/content/sites/lcav/files/people/jayakrishnan.unnikrishnan/TIT13submitted.pdf).
+The main theoretical result that we apply in this package is from [J. Unnikrishnan and D. Huang](http://lcav.epfl.ch/files/content/sites/lcav/files/people/jayakrishnan.unnikrishnan/TIT13submitted.pdf).

 Usage